eepgwde/vojdamago/README.md

 This is a log of the modifications I've had to make.

+## Journal

+### dev: Dealing with imputations

+I've taken ximputes0.csv and made it part of the archive.
+It is now loaded as imputes0 which is updated to imputes1

+It is possible to load a new imputes1 with ldr.mk install-local

+### fault found: wsdfct was being overwritten

+I had copied dfctcwy1.q from dfct1.q and left the instruction to overwrite wsdfct with the contents of dfctcwy

-### dfct fields
+### fault: dfct fields

 This failed to produce xncas1.csv and xncas1w.csv.
 Tracing back to samples1.q and then samples1c.q. .dfct.status1 didn't exist.

-Re-ran dfct1.q
+Re-ran dfct1.q and it is working again.

-## Journal
+### fault: tables0.q fails

 New installation and bldr/tables0.q has an error

-rp.mk and br.mk work
+rp.mk and br.mk do work

 ### This file's Emacs file variables